stoermelder/vcvrack-packone/docs/Transit.md

 ## Tips

-- TRANSIT is designed to morph parameter-snapshots, while stoermelder 8FACE is designed to apply different presets onto a module.
+- TRANSIT is designed to morph parameter-snapshots, while stoermelder [8FACE](./EightFace.md) and [8FACE mk2](./EightFaceMk2.md) are designed to apply different presets onto modues.
 Morphing between presets of modules is not possible because of technical reasons.

 - If you set the _OUT_-port to _Trigger fade stop_ and patch _OUT_ into _SEL_ TRANSIT will endlessly fade snapshots.